 Of course being so easy humans complicated it, turning such ersatz objects as beer cans, eggs and ducks into cameras.

 Binman Hans-Dieter Braatz adjusts the shutter on a garbage container transformed into a pinhole camera.

-Sure, a 1,100 litre bin might make your point & shoot seem pretty cumbersome, but you could fit a plane inside this camera.
+Sure, a 1,100 litre bin might make your point & shoot seem pretty cumbersome, but you could fit a 747 inside this camera.
 A collective called The Legacy Project took an abandoned jet hangar in California, and blacked it out using 24,000 square feet of plastic, 1,300 gallons of foam filler, 1.52 miles of tape, and 40 cans of spray paint.
 The 'photo paper' weighed 500 kg and took 600 gallons of developer and twice that amount of fixer.
 The result?
 At 9.8 x 34 metres, the largest photo ever made.

 From the very big, to the very small.
-Eggs have so much potential - scrambled, fried, poached - and also apparently portraiture.
+Eggs have so much potential - scrambled, fried, poached - and also apparently photo paper.
 Francesco Capponi saw beyond breakfast and coated the inside of a hollowed out egg with emulsion to make it light-sensitive, and then sealed up all but a tiny hole using tape and a brass plate and crouched in front of it naked.
 As you do.
 Of course, eggs being pretty fragile it took Capponi around a dozen to get each successful photo.
 Well worth it, I'm sure you'll agree.
-Do it yourself by following instructions here.
+Do it yourself by following his instructions here.